socrse/rsecon25-bof-ai/session_1.md

 | 11:35 | 25 | Second breakout session. |
 | 12:00 | 15 | Groups share summaries + wrap-up. |

-### Point of contact
+### Attendees

-If you want to ask a question or raise an issue _during the session_, please speak with any of the organisers, or send a message on the Zoom chat.

-### How to use this document

-This HackMD document is a shared space to take notes during the discussion sessions.
-Click the **Edit** button to open a split screen and edit the markdown content (left panel).

-> [!IMPORTANT]
-> This is a **shared** document.
-Any edits you make will immediately be visible to the rest of the group.
-Please be considerate, and do not delete anything written by someone else!
->
-> If in any doubt, please review the [RSECon Code of Conduct](https://rsecon25.society-rse.org/conference-policies/code-of-conduct/).

-Please add your name, institution and, optionally, email address, in the [Attendees](#Attendees) section below.
+==Please add your name, institution and, optionally, email address.==

-## Attendees

-> [!NOTE]
-> Add your email address if you would like to receive updates after RSECon.
+Add your email address if you would like to receive updates after RSECon.
 We will not share it for any other purposes!

 - _Name, Institution, (email)_
 - Joe Marsh Rossney, UK Centre for Ecology & Hydrology,